ahives/HareDu3/docs/topic-permissions-delete.md

 # Delete Topic Permissions

-The Broker API allows you to delete a scoped parameter from the RabbitMQ broker.
+The Broker API allows you to delete topic permissions from the RabbitMQ broker.
 To do so is pretty simple with HareDu 3.
 You can do it yourself or the DI way.

 **Do It Yourself**